fervartel/tf-demo-project/README.md

-# Basic Terraform template with VPC and EC2 examples
+# Basic Terraform template with VPC, EC2 and RDS examples

 ## Objectives
-The objective of this project is to demostrate the use of Terraform modules with AWS as provider for creating:
+The objective of this project is to demostrate how to use Terraform modules with AWS for creating:

 - VPC
 - 2 Private and 2 Public subnets in 2 separate AZs